Zeng: Origin

 crown prince of the state, Wu, fled to Lu.
 He later dropped the radical in the character and adopted 曾 as his surname.

 Generation Character

-The Generation Character usually refers to the middle Character of the Chinese Name of a Zeng, and is used to determine the generation and clan a Zeng belongs to.
+The Generation name character usually refers to the middle Character of the Chinese Name of a Zeng, and is used to determine the generation and clan a Zeng belongs to.

 Generation Character Order

 The Generation Character for Zeng from the 63rd Generation to the 97th Generation are as follows: